 The Yorkshire Terrier didn’t begin as the fashionable and glamorous breed that they are today.
 They are a combination of so-called terrier breeds evolving from various terrier breeds.
 It is widely thought that the Yorkshire was a crossbreed forming for the Waterside Terrier, Manchester Terrier, and Paisley Terrier.
 It got this name from Yorkshire, a county in England where breeding took place.
 In 1873, the kennel Club of England was formed.
 The Yorkshire Terrier joined the 40 selected Non-Sporting breeds under the name of Broken-Haired Scotch and Yorkshire Terriers.
 In the late 19th century the Yorkie made its popularity to the United States.
-Since then is has remained one of the most desired breeds.
+Since then it has remained one of the most popular dog breeds.

 The Yorkshire Terrier does not shed, but their long coat is prone to mats and tangles, daily brushing and regular professional grooming are recommended.
 For a small dog, this can be very time-consuming so both the dog and the owner need to display patience.
 Yorkie hair is more like human hair than other dog hair.
 Because of this, Yorkies do not experience hair loss throughout their life.
 They do not undergo the cyclic shedding of fur most other popular breeds experience.
 Yorkshire Terrier’s hair continuously grows like humans, so the need to keep the hair trimmed to maintain a healthy coat length is a requirement for owners of this breed.

 The breed standard color for the Yorkshire Terrier is a two-tone, silky coat of black and brown shades.
 The depth and richness of this coat color depends on the age and genetics of each dog.
 Younger Yorkies will have much deeper black and brown hues, but as they age these colors will fade.
 More silver or grey hairs will appear and lighten the color of your furry friend resulting in a more blue and tan coat.